 - We regard our SUPPLIERS as essential team members.

-As we expand further into global markets, we will review and, where appropriate, continue to enhance our efforts to prevent human trafficking and other misconduct within our global supply chain.
+We will continue to review and enhance as appropriate our efforts to prevent human trafficking and other misconduct within our global supply chain.

 To review our current Anti-Human Trafficking and Slavery Statement, please follow the link below: